 The World Organization For Traditional Naturopathy (WOTN), instituted in conclave meeting on September of 2016 once concluded the Second Caribbean Congress on Naturopathic Sciences in Puerto Rico, is an incorporated, international and religiously neutral, humanitarian and non-governmental organization.
 WOTN adopts the WHO Alma Ata declaration, and all its strategies and benchmarks for the practice and education of Traditional Naturopathy, also known as Traditional Complementary and Alternative Medicine (TCM).

 The mission of the World Organization For Traditional Naturopathy (WOTN) is to support the growth and diversity of modern traditional naturopathy worldwide.
 To these ends, our global organization encourages appropriate regulation and recognition of the profession and accreditation of the highest educational standards.
-WOTN also seeks to function as a link between naturopathic associations and academic institutions, in an effort to spread the health benefits and scientific validity of our noble profession, outline common goals, and share research projects and events in the field of naturopathic sciences.
+WOTN also seeks to function as a link between naturopathic associations and academic institutions,

 Promoting accreditation and the highest standards for our global profession; in accordance with the strategies and benchmarks for education in Traditional Naturopathy and Complementary Natural Medicine, as implemented by the World Health Organization (WHO).